EGwizdala/WORDS_GAME/README.md

 * [Contact](#contact)

 ## General info
 The game was written for my daughter.
 I also wanted to train object oriented programming.
+Also I wanted to practise keyframes, media queries and sass preprocessor.
+All animations are my authorship.

 You start the game by selecting a letter from the alphabet table.
 When an image appears, your goal is to create the word that that image represents.
 You make a word from mixed up letters with two randomly added letters.
 When you finish the task, you will earn a point.
 After collecting six points, a reward will appear.